How to perform an inspection period

 Ending your inspection period

-The inspection period ends when you mark the check all of the milestones in your Escrow.com account, or after the agreed upon time length of the inspection period has expired.
+The inspection period ends when you mark all of the milestones as accepted in your Escrow.com account, or after the agreed-upon length of time for the inspection period has expired.

-It can take up to 3 business days from the time you end your inspection period to being made the new business and Shopify account owner.
-During this time Exchange will make necessary changes to the account to ensure that everything's ready for you to successfully takeover.
+It can take up to three business days from the time you end your inspection period to being made the new business and Shopify store owner.
+During this time, Exchange will make the necessary changes to the account to ensure that everything's ready for you to successfully takeover.